In This Article

-Here's the thing: I like running, even though I'm truly awful at it and it feels kind of torturous while I'm doing it.
+Here's the thing: I like running, even though I'm genuinely awful at it and it feels kind of torturous while I'm doing it.
 I guess what I should say is I like running after I've actually completed the run.
 Maybe it's that runner's high they always talk about or maybe it's just a sense of accomplishment, but I feel great afterward—most of the time.

 On off days, I finish up my run with a headache.
 Sometimes it's a just faint ache, but other times it's a pounding pain in my skull.
 I take an aspirin, drink some water, and it fades over the course of an hour or so, but it always left me wondering one question: What gives?
 Why does it only happen sometimes and why does it vary in severity?
 According to experts, there could be multiple causes, including what I do (or don't do) before my workout.
-Keep reading to learn why you get headaches after exercise and how they can be prevented.

-Improper hydration and nutrition
+Improper Hydration and Nutrition

 "The single greatest action you can take to 'feel your best' during training is to eat a small piece of fruit (i.e., apple, banana, peach watermelon, grapes) and drink eight to 16 ounces of water within 30 to 60 minutes before the beginning of your session," Weeditz says.
 "Try different fruits to test which your body responds most positively to."

 In this case, eating healthier food before a workout is way better than counting calories.
 "The benefit of increased micronutrient, electrolyte, and hydration levels far exceeds any risk of excess caloric intake, especially when training very early in the morning or on an empty stomach.
 Adding a protein source like Greek yogurt can be beneficial to ignite the metabolic processes, if digestively tolerated."

 Primary Exercise Headache Disorder